mozilla/addon-sdk/packages/api-utils/docs/content/proxy.md

 ## The big picture: ##

-  In order to implement them, we need two kind of proxies:
+  Implementation defines two different kinds of proxy wrappers:

-  1. CS proxies that wrap a document object and will be given to CS context.
-These proxies are the one described above.
+  1. Content script proxies, that wrap document object are exposed to content scripts as described above.
-  2. XrayWrapper proxies that wrap an object coming from CS context and will be given to XrayWrapper functions.
-These proxies are only internal, so nor document, nor CS have access to them.
+  2. XrayWrapper proxies, they wrap objects from content scripts before handing them over to XrayWrapper functions.
+These proxies are internal, they are not exposed to content scripts or document content.

 <pre>
   /--------------------\                           /------------------------\